pantheon-systems/documentation/source/content/guides/decoupled-sites/03-starter-kits.md

 Choose from the following approaches to configure your backend:

+* Dashboard Upstream:
+  *  Use this option if you prefer a more streamlined configuration; this is the Pantheon recommended option.

 * Build Tools:
   * Use this option if testing is important to your team's workflow.
 You will not have to manually push changes to your Pantheon code repository.

-* Dashboard Upstream:
-  *  Use this option if you prefer a more streamlined configuration.

 <TabList>